mcandre/pangrams/README.md

-# pangrams - phrases that contain all graphemes of a writing system
+# pangrams - a little linguistics toolkit

 # ABOUT